suduo94/suduo94.github.io/_pages/about.md

 I am a postdoctoral researcher in the [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/csen/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), collaborating with Prof. [Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/).
 Before that, I obtained my Ph.
 D. degree from the [School of Computer Science and Technology](https://scce.ucas.ac.cn/index.php/en/), [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) in July, 2024 advised by Prof. [Yingjie Tian](https://people.ucas.edu.cn/~tianyingjie?language=en).

 My research focuses on developing efficient deep learning algorithms under limited resources.
-My current interests include Data-Centric AI, AIGC and Visual Understanding.
+My current interests include Data-Centric AI, AIGC, Visual Understanding and LLM Pre-training.

 News
 ======
+* 2025/10 One paper accepted in TMLR.
+Congratulations to Huyu!
+* 2025/09 One paper accepted in TVCG.
+Congratulations to Minghao!
 * 2025/07 One paper accepted in ACM MM 2025.
 Congratulations to Yangyang!
 * 2025/06 I was supported by the 77th China Postdoctoral Science Foundation.
 * 2025/06 One paper accepted in ICCV 2025.
 Congratulations to Yawen!